MaryMet/pands-project/README.md

 ## Technology Used ##

+### Python ###

+Python is a high level programming language.
+It was developed by Guido van Rossum in 1991.
+It has many applications including : web development, software development, maths and system scripting.
+Python can work on many different platforms and has a simple syntax simialr to english.
+It is popular because of its readability.
+It allows its users to develop programs that have fewers lines that other programs such as C. Code can be executed quickly as it runs on an interpreter system.
+Python has many inbuilt libraries to assist the user.
+Examples of the libraries I will be using in this project are :

 ### Matplotlib ###

 Matplotlib is a tool for use in python programming.
 It is a library used to create visualisations of data in python.